Olive loaf

-Olive loaf is a type of meatloaf or cold cut embedded with pimento-stuffed green olives similar to the Italian sausage meat mortadella.
-The deli meat—typically a mixture of beef and pork, though chicken has been used by meat producers such as Oscar Mayer — is often made by mixing green olives into milk powder before mixing it into the meat with spices such as mace, coriander and pepper.
-Green olives are typically the olives used in the loaf, as black olives would tend to bleed into the meat.
-In some cases, the meat mixture thickened with additives like milk powder and soy flour to prevent the olives from sinking.
-It is often sold in loaf-shaped sets.
+Olive loaf is a type of meatloaf or cold cut embedded with pimiento-stuffed green olives, similar to the Italian sausage meat mortadella.

+The deli meat—typically a mixture of beef and pork, though chicken has also been used by meat producers such as Oscar Mayer—is prepared by incorporating green olives and spices such as mace, coriander, and pepper for flavor.
+Black olives are rarely used in place of green olives.
+Some recipes thicken the meat mixture with additives such as milk powder and soy flour to prevent the olives from sinking.
+It is often sold pre-sliced in standardized loaf form for retail packaging or deli counters.